nguyencanhtrung/nguyencanhtrung.github.io/_posts/2022-12-16-installing_lic_server_for_catapult.md

 Status: inactive
 ```

-Using this [instruction](https://www.cyberciti.biz/faq/how-to-open-firewall-port-on-ubuntu-linux-12-04-14-04-lts/) to open a port dedicated to license server.
+If firewall is enable, using this [instruction](https://www.cyberciti.biz/faq/how-to-open-firewall-port-on-ubuntu-linux-12-04-14-04-lts/) to open a port dedicated to license server.

 ## 2. Modifying license file